Phoenix Oral Cancer Screening

 Oral cancer is on the rise

-This disease is more common than you realize.
+This disease is more common than you realize which is why you should have an oral cancer screening.
 It is predicted this year that over 34,000 people in the United States will be diagnosed with oral cancer.
 One American dies every hour from oral cancer from late detection.
 These statistics are staggering.
 At Paradise Ridge Dentistry we care about your health.
 Just this year, one of our own Paradise Ridge Dentistry family members was diagnosed with cancer of a different kind.
 Early detection is the best way to fight this ugly disease.
 Don’t let this happen to you our your loved ones.

 Janelle, lead hygienist at Paradise Ridge Dentistry, explains the importance of oral cancer screenings

 Early detection using OralID™ can save your life

 Although we provide oral cancer screening as part of your comprehensive dental exam this is not always enough.
 For this reason, we have chosen a more advanced method of prevention.
 OralID Fluorescence Technology, an award-winning oral cancer screening device emits blue light to identify abnormal lesions, including cancer and pre-cancer in your mouth that could be missed by the naked eye under a traditional white light.
 When the blue light shines on normal tissue, it appears green.
 However, malignant lesions show up as dark, which makes it much easier to detect unhealthy tissue.

 How safe is OralID?

 OralID is a small hand-held, battery-operated examination device used by our hygienists.
 The device emits a visible blue light into your mouth.
 The entire examination is safe and simple and it takes only two minutes.

 Some of the risk factors for oral cancer

 - Gender: Oral cancer and oropharyngeal (middle part of the throat that includes the base of the tongue, the tonsils, the soft palate, and the walls of the pharynx) cancer are twice as common in men than in women.